AlvinMuthoka/SayAnything/README.md

 # What I learned

-I learned how to derfine & call variables, arrays, utilize new commands like "RANDOM", and customize output with colors
+I learned how to define & call variables, arrays, utilize new commands like "RANDOM", and customize output with colors